Writing (M.F.A)

 Degree Requirements

-Students are required to take four workshops in their major genre.
-In addition, students take one form and theory course in their major genre, five elective courses that may include additional writing courses or courses from the English department's offerings in other fields (such as literature, linguistics, or composition studies), and 8 credit hours of the M.F.A. thesis (ENGL 899 Master of Fine Arts in Writing Thesis).
-Teaching assistants are required to take ENGL 910 Practicum in Teaching College Composition as one of their electives.
+Students are required to complete four workshops, a form and theory course in their major genre, and electives that may include additional writing courses or courses from the English department's offerings in other fields (such as literature, linguistics, or composition studies), and complete a thesis.
 There is no foreign language requirement.

 Form and Theory